manuel-reyes-ml/1099_reconciliation_pipeline/docs/data_dictionary.md

 - Any resemblance to real persons, plans, or transactions is purely coincidental
 - **Production implementation** uses secure, encrypted real data in controlled environment
 - **This demo version** allows safe public sharing while preserving methodology
-- All synthetic SSNs generated using invalid area codes (900-999 range)
+- Synthetic SSNs are non-real and used for demonstration only
-- All synthetic amounts are random within realistic ranges ($100 - $100,000)
+- Synthetic amounts are generated within realistic ranges for testing

 ### ✅ What This Allows